-In June of 2017, the Town of Weymouth received a $25,000 grant through the Executive Office of Energy and Environmental Affair's Municipality Vulnerability Preparedness (MVP) Program to begin the process of planning for climate change and building resilience.
-Weymouth was among 71 communities to receive a MVP grant in the first round of funding, representing 20 percent of the state’s municipalities.
+In June 2017, the Town of Weymouth received a $25,000 grant through the Executive Office of Energy and Environmental Affair's Municipality Vulnerability Preparedness (MVP) Grant and Designation Program to begin the process of planning for climate change.
+Weymouth was among 71 communities to receive a MVP Planning Grant in the first round of funding, representing 20 percent of the state’s municipalities.

-The Town’s MVP process will be coordinated by Planning Department and Conservation Commission staff in collaboration with Weymouth’s emergency management team, engineers and public works staff, Waterfront Committee, harbormaster, and local watershed associations.
-Stantec’s Urban Places Group of Boston will provide technical assistance as the Town’s MVP-certified consultant.
+The Town’s MVP planning process was coordinated by Planning and Conservation staff in collaboration with the Town's emergency management team, engineers and public works staff, Waterfront Committee, Conservation Commission, harbormaster, and local civic groups and watershed associations.
+Stantec’s Urban Places Group of Boston provided technical assistance as the Town’s MVP-certified consultant.

-Results of the MVP Program will be used to update and inform Town’s local planning documents, public works projects, and future grant applications.
+Results of the MVP Planning Grant will be used to update and inform the Town’s local planning documents, public works projects, and future grant applications.

 Municipal Vulnerability Preparedness (MVP) Program

-Communities who complete the MVP Program become a certified "MVP community" and are eligible for follow-up grant funding and other opportunities through the Commonwealth.
+Communities who complete a MVP Planning Grant become certified "MVP Communities" and are eligible for Action Grant funding and other opportunities through the Commonwealth.

 Community Resilience Building Framework